 First of all, thank you very much for proposing your paper for the fourth Public Archaeology Twitter Conference!
 You took a leap of faith!
 This is an experiment, but, having been inspired by the World Seabird Twitter Conference, it makes sense to share and adapt (i.e. nick) some of their hints and tips from their experiences.

-- Please thread your tweets carefully i.e. reply to yourself with each tweet, so that they are displayed together on Twitter – and don’t forget to hashtag each tweet!!
+- Please thread your tweets carefully i.e. reply to yourself with each tweet, so that they are displayed together on Twitter – and again don’t forget to hashtag each tweet!!

 - Your paper should start with an introductory tweet – tell everyone about yourself, your paper and what you are going to talk about

 - Links, videos, gifs and images are encouraged!
-You can add screenshots of powerpoint slides, or pages of text if this helps your argument
+You can add screenshots of powerpoint slides, or pages of text if this helps your argument and you need space

 - PLEASE do not over run your time slot.
 It gets chaotic if this happens, and makes it harder for people to follow.

 - You may experience some nasty comments or strange retweeting.
 Sadly, this is not unusual for Twitter.
 Please let us know if you have any problems, and we will report the accounts to Twitter.

 - If at any point you have connectivity issues, please email Lorna or Jim and we can make an announcement so people watching don’t think you have disappeared!